ljw1004/csharpspec/csharp/lexical-structure.md

 #endif
 ```

-In peculiar cases, the set of pre-processing directives that is processed might depend on the evaluation of the *pp-expression*.
+In peculiar cases, the set of pre-processing directives that is processed might depend on the evaluation of the *pp_expression*.
 The example:
 ```csharp
 #if X
     /*